sondreus/QuickCoefPlot/README.md

 Easy OLS Coefficient Plots with options in R
 ============================================

-QuickCoefPlot is an easy interface for linear regression coefficient plots in R. This includes the option to request robust and clustered standard errors, automatic labeling, and easy selection of coefficients to plot.
+QuickCoefPlot is an easy interface for linear regression coefficient plots in R. This includes the option to request robust, clustered, and bootstrapped standard errors, automatic labeling, and easy selection of coefficients to plot.

 Written by Sondre U. Solstad, Princeton University (<ssolstad@princeton.edu>).
 Send me an email if you find this package useful or want to suggest an improvement or feature.